-Enable Intel VT-x On Your Computer’s UEFI Firmware
+Enable Intel VT-x or AMD-V On BIOS or UEFI Firmware

 On Intel systems with UEFI, you have whole different to do.
 Goto Settings> Update & Security> Recovery> From the Advanced Startup click on Restart.
 This will restart your PC and enter you into advanced options like the shot.

 When restarted, you will straightly boot into the Firmware settings on choosing an option window.
 Select the Troubleshoot option.

 From there, select Advanced options.

 In this screen, select the UEFI Firmware Settings.

 Next, click Restart.
 Your computer will reboot into the UEFI firmware settings.